wyhitcs/team-letsencrypt/draftv1.md

 - Virtual Environment: Let’s Encrypt allows users to decide whether to use virtualenv (virtual environment package) or not.

-- Usage (as plugin or client): Let’s encrypt not only can serve as an independent application, it can also serve as a third party module in other applications.
-In the latter case, Let’s encrypt is used as a plugin.
+- Usage (as plugin or client): Let’s encrypt can not only serve as an independent application, but also as a third party plugin in other software.

 - Notification of configuration change: User can switch on/off notification of configuration change.
 For example, if someone changes the storage path of a file, there should be notification of the change by default.
-However, user can decide to close such notification.
+However, user can decide to enable/disable such notification.

 - Web server support: Let’s Encrypt client supports a number of different “plugins” that can be used to obtain and/or install certificates.
-Plugins that can obtain a specified certificate are called “authenticators” and can be used with the “certonly” command.
-Plugins that can install a certificate are called “installers”.
+Plugins which can obtain a specific certificate are called “authenticators” and can be used with the “certonly” command.
+Plugins that can be used to install a certificate are called “installers”.
 Apache, Nginx and webroot are plugins currently supported.
 Moreover, users can use a “standalone” web server to obtain a certificate.
 This is useful on systems with no web server, or when direct integration with the local web server is not supported or not desired.

 - Allow specifying encryption algorithm: ACME protocol enables multiple types of encryption algorithms like RSA and MD5.
 Let’s encrypt enables all these algorithms.